danjonesio/CICD-Network-Exploration/README.md

 ### Banner
 Applies login warning banners to all router devices.

-### WAN Interfaces
+### Interfaces
-Configures WAN uplink interfaces (GigabitEthernet) with IP addressing.
-Interface data and IP addresses are discovered from NetBox based on interface descriptions containing "WAN".
+Configures all non-MGMT interfaces discovered from NetBox.
+Supports both L3 interfaces (with IP) and L2 interfaces (description only).
+MGMT interfaces are automatically excluded.

 ## Destroying Configuration